 A day that has only twenty four hours which leaves some of us wondering about where time goes.
 One man has almost defied rather time as his exuberant energy has allowed him to accomplish many goals in his life.
-Daya Shakya is a husband, a father, a teacher, a writer, editor, researcher, social worker,peer support specialist, interpreter, Translator and an inspiration for many people.
-His timeless effort includes preserving and promoting the language and culture of Nepal.
-Daya earned his post-graduate degree in linguistics, Nepalese Language and Literature with special focus on Nepali and Nepal Bhasha from the University of Oregon, USA and Tribhuvan University in Kathmandu, Nepal.
-Furthermore, doing field work in a few dozen districts of Nepal, Daya has grasped the ability to speak read and write in Nepali, Nepal Bhasha, English,Hindi and Urdu .
-In addition, he also has ability to speak Tibetan and is able to read Sanskrit and German making Daya truly a multidimensional linguist.
+Daya Shakya is a husband, a father, a teacher, a writer, editor, researcher, social worker, and peer support specialist, interpreter, translator and an inspiration for many people.
+His tireless effort includes preserving and promoting the language and culture of Nepal.
+Daya earned his post-graduate degree in linguistics, Nepalese Language and Literature with special focus on Nepali and Nepal Bhasha, from the University of Oregon, USA and Tribhuvan University in Kathmandu, Nepal.
+Furthermore, doing field work in a few dozen districts of Nepal, Daya has grasped the ability to speak, read and write in Nepali, Nepal Bhasha, English, In addition, he also has ability to speak Urdu, and Tibetan, and he is able to read Sanskrit and German making Daya truly a multi lingual person.

 The success of all conventions is highly commendable by his way of paying undivided attention to them.
 Of the many cultural programs he has hosted Daya also published newsletters as well as Journals.
 'Namaste' was started in 1994 for the Nepalese community in Oregon, which not only publicizes community news but also welcomes new members creating a sense of family within the community.
 'Laskus' (2001) is the publication of the Newah Organization of America (NOA) which has created a close community of Newah people in the US.
 NewahVijaana is "The Journal of Newar Studies" that extends the boundaries on Studies of Newah heritage to scholars around the world.
 He is also involved in publication of WNO’s annual souvenir the ‘HALIN NEWAH’ as well as joint publication of Northwest Nepalese people’s ‘Jamghat (2012-2019).
 Along with journals and souvenirs he has also published many articles and books written in Nepal Bhasa, Nepali and English.
 The most recently published in Nepal Bhasaand English are titled 'WayaaPwaathae Du", a collection of articles based on linguistic features of Nepal Bhasa, and ' NewahBhaye Learner ' a guide to learn the Nepal Bhasa.
+His publication includes SandarbhaSahityaKalimpong and ‘SapanaakaaShaharharuBipanaakaaRaharharu”.
+Edited version of poems by MotiRijal in Nepali.
 In a country where there is not enough time for anything, one can see that Daya has mystified every one by defying this phenomenon.